OK, I want to talk about insulin here. I'm going to talk about how to use it properly, the different types, and what to expect from it.

 Next we get into our long acting insulins, or 24 hour insulins.
 LANTUS/ LEVEMIR- These are the mack fucking Daddy's of insulins.
 You want some huge gains?
 Then run a slower acting basal insulin behind a faster one such as Nolvalog or Humalog.
 There is no peak with Lantus, its release is slow enough that your body adjusts to it before any side effects occur.
 It's the safest insulin you could use.

-Levemir is similar, but has a slight peak at 6-8 hours, but nothing noticable in most cases.
+Levemir is similar, but has a slight peak at 6-8 hours, but nothing noticeable in most cases.
 These insulins are usually shot before bedtime, with a 1.5 hour onset, no peak (slight with Levemir, but not Lantus) and a 20-24 hour duration.
-This means you're anabolic all the time!!
+This means you're anabolic all the time!